Three Types of Plant Based Fiber Supplements

 Benefits of Inulin

 Other than having a undetectable flavor, inulin has a reduced caloric value.
 And since it’s a prebiotic it can treat and prevent eczema and even “traveler’s diarrhea”!
 Important to note for your next international trip.

 Decided on a Winner?

-Let’s review first!
-These plant-based fiber supplements are all prebiotic and soluble.
-Soluble fibers alleviate constipation, relieve diarrhea, and reduce gut inflammation making a happier stomach.
+Now, let’s sum it all up: Soluble fibers are a prebiotic that alleviate constipation, relieve diarrhea, and reduce gut inflammation making a happier stomach.